 Location: Nordurljosavegur 9, 240 Grindavík, Iceland

 There is no doubt that being the darkest month of the year, December is the best time to look for the gorgeous Aurora Borealis.
 With the sunlight being there only for four hours, there is plenty of time to hunt the dancing lights in a clear dark sky.
-This experience will not only leave you in awe, but also completely captivated.
+This experience will not only leave you in awe but also completely captivated.
 This is one of the must things to do in Reykjavik in December.

 Best Place To See Aurora Borealis In Iceland: